Traveler's Guide to Air Travel

 - Your guide will give you an overview of the day and the route.

-- You leave the hotel before 10 a.m., leaving your luggage in the luggage truck.
+- You leave the hotel before 10 a.m., leaving your luggage with the luggage truck.

 - You set off at a time and pace that suits you.
-You'll have maps and a detailed itinerary of the route, including the towns and villages on the program.
+You have detailed maps and itineraries for the route, including the towns and villages on the itinerary.

 - You can eat lunch wherever and whenever you want.
-For some destinations, when a "lunch box" is included, it is given to you in the morning, at departure time, which is why it's a good idea to have a bag.
+For some destinations, when a lunch box is included, it is given to you in the morning when you leave, which is why it is useful to have a bag.

-- On arrival at the stopover town, your luggage will be waiting for you at the hotel, where rooms are usually available between 3 and 4 pm.
+- When you arrive at the stage town, your luggage will be waiting for you at the hotel, where rooms are generally available between 3 p.m. and 4 p.m.

-- The dinners included in the package are taken at the hotel or in a nearby restaurant.
-They include a starter, main course and dessert.
+- Dinners included in the package are served at the hotel or at a nearby restaurant.
+They include an appetizer, main course, and dessert.
 Alcoholic and non-alcoholic beverages are not included.

-You share your room with the person accompanying you.
-If you're traveling alone, we'll match you with someone of the same sex.
-Depending on the city and number of participants, the group may stay in one or two hotels.
+You will share your room with the person accompanying you.
+If you are traveling alone, we will pair you with someone of the same gender.
+Depending on the city and the number of participants on the trip, the group may be accommodated in one or two hotels.

-When you leave the hotel, we ask you to return your key to reception and, where applicable, to settle the bill for products and services purchased at the hotel (e.g. telephone calls, minibar).
+When leaving the hotel, we ask that you return your key to the front desk and settle any charges for products and services purchased at the hotel (e.g., telephone calls, minibar).

 Please note that in Europe, rooms are generally smaller than in North America.

 What about your bike?
-It will spend the night in your room or in a safe place provided for this purpose.
-We recommend that you lock it at all times.
+It will spend the night in your room or in a secure area provided for this purpose.
+We recommend that you lock it up at all times.

-In the event of a mechanical problem on the course
+In case of mechanical problems on the route

-We recommend that you have a complete tune-up of your bike before you leave.
+We recommend that you have your bike fully serviced before you set off.
 A bike in good condition is the first guarantee of a successful trip.

-For minor glitches (adjustments, punctures, etc.), the guide will help you out and get you back on the road as soon as he passes by.
-He can be reached by phone at any time to help you out, or to take you to the nearest bike store in the event of a major breakdown.
+For minor issues (adjustments, flat tires, etc.), the guide will be able to assist you and get you back on the road.
+You can reach them by phone at any time so that they can help you out or, in the event of a major breakdown, take you to the nearest bike shop.

-That said, nothing beats self-sufficiency if you want to get back on the road in a few minutes!
-For a list of the basic parts and tools you need to take with you, see "Luggage preparation and checklist ↑".
+That said, nothing beats autonomy if you want to get back on the road in a matter of minutes!
+For a list of basic parts and tools to take with you, see the section"Packing and checklist ↑."

-In case of fatigue or discomfort on the course
+In case of fatigue or discomfort during the race

-If you are unable to complete your day, due to fatigue, illness or a major mechanical problem, the support vehicle will take you and your bike to the next stopover town.
+If you are unable to complete the day's ride due to fatigue, illness, or a major mechanical problem, the support vehicle will transport you and your bike to the next stage town.

-Your Vélo Québec Voyages professional guide is your contact throughout your trip.
-Whether you have questions or need advice on proposed itineraries, accommodations, meal planning, luggage transportation, mechanical needs, supervision on the road, etc., your guide is Vélo Québec Voyages' representative on the ground.
-He's there to listen to your needs and expectations.
+The Vélo Québec Voyages professional guide is your point of contact throughout your trip.
+Whether you have questions or need advice on suggested itineraries, hotels, meal planning, luggage transport, mechanical needs, road support, etc., your guide is Vélo Québec Voyages' representative in the field.
+They are attentive to your needs and expectations.

-At the time of booking, you will have received the procedure for integrating GPX data into your GPS, as well as two days of data for testing purposes.
-Please note that the complete GPX data for your trip will be e-mailed to you 24 to 48 hours before departure.
+When you made your reservation, you received instructions on how to import the GPX data into your GPS device, as well as two days' worth of data so you can test everything out.
+Please note that the complete GPX data for your trip will be emailed to you 24 to 48 hours before your departure.

 Destinations

-The contents of this section are provided for information purposes only.
+The content of this section is provided for informational purposes only.

-It is the responsibility of each traveler to obtain all the documents required for his or her trip, depending on the destination.
-If you are not a Canadian citizen, it is your responsibility to check with the consulate general of the country you are visiting to find out about entry formalities.
+It is the responsibility of each traveler to obtain all documents required for their trip depending on their destination.
+If you are not a Canadian citizen, it is your responsibility to check with the consulate general of the country you are visiting to find out about entry requirements.

 Passport

-Regardless of your destination, a passport remains the best form of identification for travel.
-It is mandatory for all Canadians traveling by air outside Canada.
+Regardless of the destination, a passport remains the best form of identification for travel.
+It is mandatory for all Canadians traveling by air outside of Canada.

-It's important to check the expiry date of your passport as soon as you book your trip, as some countries require it to be valid for up to 6 months beyond the planned return date.
-As each country has its own requirements regarding passport validity, it's a good idea to check with the embassy or consulate of the country you're visiting to find out what the current standards are.
+It is important to check the expiration date of your passport when booking your trip, as some countries require it to be valid for up to 6 months beyond your planned return date.
+Since each country has its own requirements regarding passport validity, it is advisable to check the current standards with the embassy or consulate of the country you are visiting.

 Visa

-Some countries require a transit or tourist visa in addition to a passport, depending on whether you are traveling through the country or staying in it.
-Generally speaking, visas must be issued before your departure, not once you've arrived at your destination.
+Some countries require, in addition to your passport, that you have a transit visa or tourist visa depending on whether you are passing through the country or staying there.
+Generally, visas must be issued before your departure and not once you arrive at your destination.

-To find out whether you need a visa, consult the embassy or consulate of the countries you will be visiting.
+To find out if you needa visa, check with the embassy or consulate of the countries you will be visiting.

 Currency

-Ask your financial institution about the ATM services available in the country you'll be visiting.
-Your institution can also tell you if you need a new personal identification number (PIN) to access your account when you're abroad.
+Check with your financial institution about ATM services available in the country you are visiting.
+Your institution can also tell you if you need a new personal identification number (PIN) to access your account while abroad.
 Major credit cards such as Visa and MasterCard are accepted almost everywhere.

 - Find out more.